 Then you get into clothes, jackets and specialized gear and equipment for every interest imaginable: camping, hiking, skiing, snowboarding, tennis, fishing, outdoor stuff.
 Among our favorites (especially when you catch sales and closeouts):

 Photography & Camera Gear

-© 2020 Travel Features Syndicate, a division of Workstyles, Inc. All rights reserved.
+© 2021 Travel Features Syndicate, a division of Workstyles, Inc. All rights reserved.
 Visit goingplacesfarandnear.com, www.huffingtonpost.com/author/karen-rubin, and travelwritersmagazine.com/TravelFeaturesSyndicate/.
 Blogging at goingplacesnearandfar.wordpress.com and moralcompasstravel.info.
 Send comments or questions to FamTravLtr@aol.com.
 Tweet @TravelFeatures.
 ‘Like’ us at facebook.com/NewsPhotoFeatures